CaptainCrowbar/unicorn-lib/unicorn/string.md

 equal according to these criteria, but are not exactly byte for byte identical, a simple lexicographical comparison by code point is used as a tie breaker.

+* `template <typename C> bool` **`utf_compare`**`(const basic_string<C>& lhs, const basic_string<C>& rhs) noexcept`

+Lexicographical comparison of strings by code point, in any UTF representation.
+For UTF-8 and UTF-32 this just performs a simple comparison by code unit; for UTF-16 this would not be equivalent to code point ordering, and a slightly more complicated algorithm is needed to produce the same result.

 ## Other string algorithms ##